 You might think: "What's the big deal if I miss a payment here and there?
 I'm only human."

-The first cut is the deepest.
 "It's important to know that the first instance of negative payment information will cause the most severe drop in the score," according to the VantageScore blog.

-It'll cost you extra.
 Not only does your credit take a hit when you're late, but you'll typically incur a hefty fee somewhere in the $25-$39 range.

 Even worse, a missed payment sometimes disqualifies you from receiving promotional perks like a low introductory interest rate, or it could void any rewards points or miles you've accumulated.

-It might come back to haunt you.
 "If you miss a payment (even just one) on one of your credit accounts, the late payment could remain on your credit report for up to seven years," explains Equifax, one of the three major credit bureaus.